 Once a request is submitted, fiduciaries must undergo an assessment of qualifications to determine if they are suitable for appointment.
 The Veteran Affairs will evaluate the following factors when considering an applicant:

-Fiduciaries who have suitable qualifications based on the criteria listed above will be appointed by the Veteran Affairs, at their discretion.
+Fiduciaries who have suitable qualifications based on the criteria listed above will be appointed by the Veterans Affairs, at their discretion.
 Once appointed, fiduciaries will become responsible for the beneficiary’s funds and will have a host of responsibilities as outlined below.

 Fiduciaries have several key responsibilities to the beneficiary and their dependents, such as managing their funds and ensuring their debts are paid.
 The primary duties are outlined in 38 CFR § 13.140 and include the following: